 A new Yale-affiliated study found that the Food and Drug Administration’s use of its most serious warning label has little impact on Medicare’s drug coverage, regardless of the type of drug or the content of the warning.

 Researchers have identified an opportunity that could help control access and exposure to harmful drugs.
-They assessed whether serious drug safety warnings, both before and after the warnings were issued, altered coverage of drugs under Medicare Plan D. The warnings are a readily available tool that could be used for improving drug safety.
+They assessed whether serious drug safety warnings, both before and after the warnings were issued, altered coverage of drugs under Medicare Plan D. The warnings are a readily available tool that could be used for improving inpatient drug rehab at Muse safety.